clsololeveling/solo-leveling-season-3/README.md

   </a>
 </p>

-# <p align="center">TeTo:territory</p>
+# <p align="center">Solo Leveling Season 3</p>

 <div align="center">

-Welcome to **TeTo**, an ad-free anime streaming site with a modern UI.
+Welcome to **Solo Leveling Season 3**, an ad-free anime streaming site with a modern UI.
 Built using **HTML, CSS, and JavaScript**, it offers a seamless experience for watching and discovering anime.

 </div>

 > [!IMPORTANT]
 >
-> 1. The content that TeTo provides is not ours, nor is it hosted by us.
+> 1. The content that TeTo provides is not ours, nor is it hosted by us Solo Leveling Season 3.
 These belong to their respective owners.
 TeTo does not host any media files.
 We provide links to content available on third-party platforms.